onur-zengin/python-cisco-iosxr/README.md

 __1. DESCRIPTION__

-   A Python code that monitors the available egress bandwidth on the selected PNI interfaces and the pertinent eBGP
-    sessions of a Cisco IOS-XR router acting as an ASBR, and make selective decisions to block / unblock the ingress traffic at its source (if the traffic source is directly-connected).
+   A Python code that monitors the available egress bandwidth of the selected PNI interfaces and status of the pertinent eBGP sessions on a Cisco IOS-XR router acting as an ASBR, and make selective decisions to block / unblock the ingress traffic at its source if it is on a local interface (typically a CDN cache directly-connected to the router).

 __2. DEPENDENCIES__